cicero78M/pegiat_medsos_apps/docs/USAGE.md

 After a successful login the dashboard fetches Instagram posts via `/api/insta/posts?client_id=<id>` and displays today's content.
-Tapping a post will download it to the public *Downloads* directory and open a share dialog.
+Tapping a post will download it to a public directory named **CiceroReposterApp** and open a share dialog.
 The dialog lets you share the file, **Kirim Link** to open the reporting form, and when a post already shows a check mark you will also see **Laporan WhatsApp** to directly forward the Instagram link via WhatsApp.